Wisconsin

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

 Wisconsin uses technology, highly-trained people, and practical safeguards to protect local election integrity and ensure that every valid ballot that is cast is counted accurately — including absentee ballots.
 Official election results are certified by county boards of canvassers, comprised of the county clerk and two members of the public from opposite political parties.
-They must meet by the Tuesday after the election to open and publicly examine the returns.
-County canvassers have 10 days after the election to certify and deliver a statement of canvass to the state using the Canvass Reporting System.
-After the deadline for requesting a recount passes (or there is a recount), the Wisconsin Elections Commission reviews and certifies the results.
 For more information visit Wisconsin’s Elections Commission website.

 Official Results